 Where should I park for the PEAK 2 PEAK Gondola?

-I’m catching a BC Transit bus or the shuttle, how far is the bus loop to the PEAK 2 PEAK Gondola?
+I’m catching a BC Transit bus or the shuttle.
+How far is the bus loop to the PEAK 2 PEAK Gondola?

-If you are catching a BC Transit bus the bus drop-off is right by the base of the lifts in Skier’s Plaza, while the shuttle from Vancouver drops you about a five-minute walk away through the Village.
+If you are catching a BC Transit bus, the bus drop-off is right by the base of the lifts in Skier’s Plaza, while the shuttle from Vancouver drops you about a five-minute walk away through the Village.

 What should I wear to go sightseeing?

 It depends on the season!
 Weather conditions and temperatures will change as you go from Whistler Village in the valley to the PEAK 2 PEAK Gondola in the alpine.
-It is often 5 – 10 degrees (Celsius) cooler on the mountain, and layers are recommended so you can adjust your temperature accordingly – check out the alpine weather conditions on the day for a better idea of what to expect.
+It is often five to 10 degrees (Celsius) cooler on the mountain, and layers are recommended so you can adjust your temperature accordingly – check out the alpine weather conditions on the day for a better idea of what to expect.

 Do I need to bring anything else?